 - Arcanist (Scholar), Conjurer (White Mage), Astrologian, Sage

-The best beginner classes
+The best classes for new players

 Choosing a starting class in Final Fantasy XIV can be difficult when you have no idea what you’re getting yourself into, but it’s important to note that you can change it at any point in the game by taking up the dedicated quest.